Perfect Creamy Indian Rice Pudding – Kheer

 Creamy Indian rice pudding is one of those things that you find in every Indian home, no matter where in the world you live.
 I grew up on this.
-My mom would make kheer often and it was one of those desserts that was served to guests.
-She would even make it for pot lucks, dinner parties, birthdays, etc. Everyone that I know of loves this dessert.
+My mom would make kheer often and it was one of those desserts that were served to guests.
+She would even make it for potlucks, dinner parties, birthdays, etc. Everyone that I know of loves this dessert.
 It’s comforting and always reminds me of home and growing up.

 It was one of my dad’s favorite desserts and he taught me how to make it.
 It was in fact, one of the first desserts I ever learned how to make.
 Whenever I make this rice pudding at home, the kids know right away that it’s cooking.
 The house smells delicious and they can hardly wait for it to be ready.

 Ingredients for Creamy Indian Rice Pudding

 Indian rice pudding only has 6 ingredients.
 Don’t let that fool you.
 Just because it has basic ingredients doesn’t make it a simple dessert.
 It’s complex and has many layers of flavors.

 The Ingredients List for Creamy Indian Rice Pudding